Hannah-Abi/Data-Analysis-Project-Portfolio/README.md

 ## Data-Analysis-Project-Portfolio

-This portfolio showcases a variety of projects, encompassing course final projects, personal interests, collaborations with other data analyst, and also student business project for projects real company.
+This portfolio showcases a variety of projects, encompassing course final projects, personal interests, collaborations with other data analyst, and also student business project for the Aalto's partner companies

 | No. | Project | Tools | Software | Level |
 |----------|----------|----------|----------|----------|